 Hello.
-My name is I am about labour in selected districts.
-The information we collect will help NISI country.
+My name is

+.
+I am working with National Institute of Statistics of Rwanda.
+We are conducting a pilot survey About labour in selected districts.
+The information we collect will help NISo to design a proper survey that will help the government to plan for employment in the country.
 Your household was selected for the survey.
-I would like to ask yo All of the answers you give will be confidential and will not be shared with hope you will agree to answer the questions since your answers are importathe next question or you can stop the interview at any time.
-R to design a proper survey that will help the su some questions about your household.
-The anyone other than members of our survey ne government to plan for employment in the ne questions usually take about 15 to 20 minutes.
-It is a given in the survey, but we Do you have any questions?
+I would like to ask you some questions about your household.
+The questions usually take about 15 to 20 minutes.
+All of the answers you give will be confidential and will not be shared with anyone other than members of our survey team.
+You don't have to be in the survey, but we hope you will agree to answer the questions since your answers are important.
+If I ask you any question you don't want to answer, just let me know and I will go on to the next question or you can stop the interview at any time.

+Do you have any questions?

 May I begin the interview now?

-1. RESPONDENT AGREES TO BE INTERVIEWED → Continue the interview 2.
-RESPONDENT DOES NOT AGREE TO BE INTERVIEWED → END SIGNATURE OF INTERVIEWER: DATE: LIST MEMBERS OF THE HOUSEHOLD RESPONDENT: Preferably every member aged 14 year and above should of the absence of head of household: the wife, or any other knowledgeable ı Name of the respondent: ID: (to refer to the list of Members of the household)
+1. RESPONDENT AGREES TO BE INTERVIEWED \rightarrow Continue the interview 2.
+RESPONDENT DOES NOT AGREE TO BE INTERVIEWED \rightarrow END

+SIGNATURE OF INTERVIEWER: DATE:

+LIST MEMBERS OF THE HOUSEHOLD

+RESPONDENT: Preferably every member aged 14 year and above should respond on his/her behalf.
+If unavailable the head of household should respond.
+In the case of the absence of head of household: the wife, or any other knowledgeable adult member of the household can provide information on other members.

+Name of the respondent: ID: || (to refer to the list of Members of the household) Tel: